-- The specific accrediting body (COA) and one of the several regional accrediting organizations must accredit the student's anesthesia school at the time of request. - 2.
+- 1. The specific accrediting body (COA) and one of the several regional accrediting organizations must accredit the student's anesthesia school at the time of request. - 2.
 Transcripts of course work completed must be transferable on a course by course basis from the school in attendance. - 3.
-Clinical experiences must be documented and verified by the transferring school. - 4.
-Recommendations are required from the school program administrator, as well as from educational and clinical instructors. - All other policies and procedures for acceptance into MTSA must be met before review for admissions by the Admissions Committee of MTSA or the NAP Council, based on the date of application.
+Clinical experiences must be documented and verified by the transferring school, and include case numbers and anesthesia hours. - 4.
+Recommendations are required from the school program administrator, as well as from two (2) educational and two (2) clinical instructors. - 5.
+All other policies and procedures for acceptance into MTSA must be met before review for admissions by the Admissions Committee of MTSA or the NAP Council, based on the date of application.

-All students accepted into MTSA from other programs will be expected to meet the same criteria for graduation as beginning MTSA students and will receive the Master of Science with a focus in Nurse Anesthesia (MS) degree upon successful completion of the program.
+All students accepted into MTSA from other programs will be expected to meet the same criteria for graduation as beginning MTSA students and will receive the Doctor of Nurse Anesthesia Practice (DNAP) degree upon successful completion of the program.
 The time commitment and clinical experiences required for completion of the program for transferring students will be determined on an individual basis, and may include completion of the entire program of study at MTSA.
 An individualized program of study specific to the student is developed for each entering non-MTSA original student.

 Rarely, MTSA may consider applicants for admission who have had difficulty in other programs of nurse anesthesia.
 Those individuals may be required to complete the full institutional educational program at MTSA.
 Steps for transferring to MTSA from another nurse anesthesia educational program are as follows:

-- ♦ The student will notify the initial Program Administrator in writing of the reason for transfer, and will provide a copy of this letter to the MTSA Program Administrator. - MTSA will request a transcript of all experiences from the original program. - ♦ The Program Administrator of the current school is requested to remit the transcript of all academic and clinical experiences and other appropriate data to MTSA within 30 days.
+- ♦ The student will notify the initial Program Administrator in writing of the reason for transfer, and will provide a copy of this letter to the MTSA Program Administrator. - MTSA will request a transcript of all experiences from the original program. - The Program Administrator of the current school is requested to remit the transcript of all academic and clinical experiences and other appropriate data to MTSA within 30 days.